-Copy the agent setting mof text from the “to import in Admin/…” tab into a text file.
+Copy the agent setting mof text from the, to import in Admin/…, tab in RegKeyToMof, into a text file.
 I have called the one in my example, RCM.mof.

-Notice that the two classes are now imported and click OK.
+Notice that the two classes are imported and then click OK.

-Lastly, wait for clients to start reporting inventory.
-This will take up to twice the usual hardware inventory cycle before the newly inventoried regkeys will show up.
+Lastly, wait for the clients to start reporting inventory.
+This will take up to twice the usual hardware inventory cycle before the newly inventoried regkeys show up.

 Over the coming weeks, you will see two new articles on determine the increase to the database size for Custom Inventory.
 Also, you will see a article on how to clean up unwanted Custom Inventory too.

 What else would you like to know about ConfigMgr Custom Inventory?
 Since I will be putting out a lot more videos on YouTube.
 Don’t forget to subscribe and click the like button.
 I will help bring the videos to admins like you.